jquery/learn.jquery.com/page/jquery-ui/widget-factory/how-to-use-the-widget-factory.md

 ### Cleaning Up

 In some cases, it will make sense to allow users to apply and then later unapply your plugin.
 You can accomplish this via the `_destroy()` method.
-Within the `_destroy()` method, you should undo anything your plugin may have done during initialization or later use. `_destroy()` is called by the `.destroy()` method, which is automatically called if the element that your plugin instance is tied to is removed from the DOM, so this can be used for garbage collection as well.
-That base `.destroy()` method also handles some general cleanup operations, like removing the instance reference from the widget's DOM element, unbinding all events in the widget's namespace from the element, and unbinding generally all events that were added using `_bind()`.
+Within the `_destroy()` method, you should undo anything your plugin may have done during initialization or later use. `_destroy()` is called by the `destroy()` method, which is automatically called if the element that your plugin instance is tied to is removed from the DOM, so this can be used for garbage collection as well.
+That base `destroy()` method also handles some general cleanup operations, like removing the instance reference from the widget's DOM element, unbinding all events in the widget's namespace from the element, and unbinding generally all events that were added using `_bind()`.

 ```
 $.widget( "custom.progressbar", {